Zinc anodes

 sea for more than a week or so in a year.

-Zinc is expensive at present but anodes are also available with an alloy that
+Zinc is expensive but anodes are also available with an alloy that is 95% aluminium.

 are just as effective at sea, slightly more active in